 Easy to make.
 Like my biscoff baked oatmeal these are simple to prepare on the weekend to get you ready for the week.

 Nutritious and delicious.
-Almond croissants are caloric dense and not an everyday breakfast option.
-Like my carrot cake baked oats, this solves that!
+Almond croissants are caloric dense and not an everyday breakfast option so like my carrot cake baked oats, this solves that!

 Indulgent.
 While healthier, they are just as indulgent as the original like my double chocolate baked oats.